MicrosoftDocs/power-pages-docs/power-pages-docs/admin/reactivate-website.md

 # Reactivate sites

+If the website configuration data exists in Microsoft Dataverse (you see an active **web site** record in the [Power Pages management app](../configure/portal-management-app.md)), but there's no active website host, the website is listed in the **Inactive sites** list on the Power Pages home page.

 On the Power Pages home page, you can see both **Active** and **Inactive** websites.

+When a website trial expires or a website is deleted from the [Power Pages home page](manage-sites.md) or the [Power Platform admin center](delete-website.md), the website host is deleted but the configuration data is kept, and the site will appear in the list of **Inactive** websites.

+An inactive website will also be listed even if you have never created a new website, but [transferred website configuration](migrate-site-configuration.md) from another environment.

 A website may be inactivated for the following reasons:
-- The website host was deleted.
+- The website host was deleted
-- The website trial expired.
+- The website trial expired
 - The website configuration was transferred from a source environment.

-If the website configuration data exists in Microsoft Dataverse (you see an active **web site** record in the [Power Pages management app](../configure/portal-management-app.md)), but there's no active website host, the website is listed in the **Inactive sites** list on the Power Pages home page.

-## Reactivate the website.
+## Reactivate the website

 1. On the target environment, on the Power Pages home screen, select **Inactive sites**, you should see inactive websites in your environment.